 Sensors can be used to enable real-time replay of activities and for passive observation, as they can be much less intrusive than traditional methods that involve interaction with researchers.

-Here at the University of Surrey we’re developing tools to facilitate and simplify responsible use of sensors in social research, based on our experience on the HomeSense project.
+Here at the University of Surrey, we’re developing tools to facilitate and simplify the responsible use of sensors in social research, based in part on the HomeSense field trial experience.

 Sensors can be used in many other research disciplines too: Surrey has been leading projects using sensors in areas ranging from healthcare research to microbial & cellular sciences to communications systems, and more.

 Should imagination run riot, applications might extend to researchers sending drones out to fly above high streets or shopping malls to draw up heat maps revealing how people move in and out of shops, or mingle in front of shop windows.
-Drones might survey neighbourhoods to detect the energy efficiency of homes and, perhaps, we can ask questions about energy usage within these homes.
+Drones can survey neighbourhoods to detect the energy efficiency of homes and then we could ask questions about the energy usage within these homes.

 Some of these scenarios are actual research possibilities.
 But of course, all such research should be conducted in a way that is acceptable.

 To open up the possibilities of thinking about why sensors might be used sensors in research, two questions are important for attendees:

 - What’s your research question?